Is your house overflowing with toys? More isn’t always better, and can even have adverse results. Here are the downsides

 Kids develop their creative potential by playing with ordinary household items.
 No toys, just pots and kitchen spoons turned into a drum set.
 Balls of yarn tossed like a ball, or an empty water bottle to collect dried leaves and flowers outside.
 With too many toys, kids aren’t as able to explore non-toy materials.

 Many parents mistakenly assume that providing their kids with many toys prevents fighting.
 They might think giving each of their daughters their own kitchen sets will keep the peace.

 But it turns out scarcity leads to better cooperation.
 With limited resources, kids have to share and create their own system of turn-taking.
 But with too many toys, they miss out on learning to cooperate.
 Instead, they “mark their territory,” refusing to part or share with their toys.

 I needed to buy myself some time in the kitchen, so I placed several toys in front of my eight-month-old.
-“That should keep him occupied,” I thought, hoping he doesn’t get bored.
+“That should keep him occupied,” I thought, hoping he wouldn’t get bored.

 4. Less taking care of toys

 When kids know their toys are limited, they invest the time and care into the ones they have.
 They won’t waste art supplies knowing how few they have left, or mishandle a truck if it’s the only one in the house.
 Less toys are more precious, which brings me to…

 5. No “specialness” of an item

 I love how my four-year-old has a few special stuffed animals.
 Any more than that can diminish the special bond he has with them.
-Given too many stuffed animals, he wouldn’t develop deep attachments with his special toys.
+Given too many stuffed animals, he wouldn’t develop deep attachments at all.

 6. Too many toys can spoil kids